mkienbus/mkienbus/README.md

 # Welcome to my GitHub page!

 ## A quick background:
 I graduated from a full stack web development course through Flatiron School in April, 2022.
 I studied HTML, CSS, JavaScript, React, SQL, PostgreSQL, Sinatra, and Ruby on Rails.

-In March, 2023, I started working as a pro bono developer with the [HUNTwallet](https://www.huntwallet.com/) team.
-I work primarily with TypeScript, Next.js, and custom CSS to complete ticket items.

 In November, 2023, I started as a consultant for [NovaEdge Technology](https://www.novaedgeusa.com/).
 I'm helping build their site and user interface for an exciting new AI product utilizing TypeScript, Next.js, and Tailwind CSS.

+From March of 2023, to June of 2024 I worked as a pro bono developer with the [HUNTwallet](https://www.huntwallet.com/) team.
+I worked primarily with TypeScript, Next.js, and custom CSS to complete ticket items.

 I also received my Bachelor's degree from Colorado State University in Sociology with a concentration in Criminal Justice in 2014, I am an Army Veteran, and I currently work in law enforcement.